-In this paper, we present the results of our implementation of elliptic curve cryptography (ECC) over the field GF(p) on an 80-MHz, 32-bit ARM microprocessor.
-We have produced a practical software library which supports variable length implementation of the elliptic curve digital signature algorithm (ECDSA).
-We implemented the ECDSA and a recently proposed ECC-based wireless authentication protocol using the library.
-Our timing results show that the 160-bit ECDSA signature generation and verification operations take around 46 ms and 94 ms, respectively.
+Abstract: The results of the implementation of elliptic curve cryptography (ECC) over the field GF(p) on an 80 MHz, 32-bit ARM microprocessor are presented.
+A practical software library has been produced which supports variable length implementation of the elliptic curve digital signature algorithm (ECDSA).
+The ECDSA and a recently proposed ECC-based wireless authentication protocol are implemented using the library.
+Timing results show that the 160-bit ECDSA signature generation and verification operations take around 46 ms and 94 ms, respectively.
 With these timings, the execution of the ECC-based wireless authentication protocol takes around 140 ms on the ARM7TDMI processor, which is a widely used, low-power core processor for wireless applications.

-1. Introduction
+1 Introduction

 The rapid progress in wireless communication systems, personal communication systems, and smartcard technologies has brought new opportunities and challenges to be met by engineers and researchers working on the security aspects of the new communication technologies.
-Public-key cryptography offers robust solutions to many of the existing problems in communication systems, however, excessive computational demands (on-line memory, code size, and speed) have made the use of public key cryptography limited, particularly on wireless communication systems.
-The implementation of public-key cryptography on server and client platforms rarely brings problems due to the availability of high-speed processors and extensive memory space.
-However, in restricted hardware environments with limited computational power and small memory, e.g., smartcards and cellular phones, we meet more challenges.
+Public-key cryptography offers robust solutions to many of the existing problems in communication systems, although excessive computational demands (on-line memory, code size and speed) have made the use of public-key cryptography limited, particularly on wireless communication systems.
+The implementation of public-key cryptography on server and client platforms rarely leads to problems, due to the availability of high-speed processors and extensive memory space.
+However, in restricted hardware environments with limited computational power and small memory, e.g. smartcards and cellular phones, we meet more challenges.
 The integration of the public-key cryptographic techniques is often delayed or completely ruled out due to the difficulty of obtaining efficient, reliable solutions.
-It is obvious that we need
+It is obvious that we need:

-- Public-key cryptographic systems with higher strength per key bit. - Efficient, platform specific, and optimized implementations for a given restricted environment.
+- Public-key cryptographic systems with higher strength per key bit. - Efficient, platform-specific, and optimised implementations for a given restricted environment.

-The benefits of the 'higher strength per key bit' include higher speeds, lower power consumption, smaller bandwidth requirements, and smaller certificate sizes.
+The benefits of the 'higher strength per key bit' include higher speeds, lower power consumption, smaller bandwidth requirements and smaller certificate sizes.
 These advantages are particularly beneficial in applications where the bandwidth, computational strength, power availability, or storage are highly constrained.

-Elliptic curve cryptography [18, 14, 4] offers secure and efficient solutions for the new communication technologies.
-It requires fewer bits than the RSA for similar amount of security.
-For example, recently, it was claimed [17] that 1024-bit RSA and 139-bit ECC offer computationally equivalent security.
-This is better than the generally believed security comparison in which 1024-bit RSA and 160-bit ECC offer similar security.
+Elliptic curve cryptography [1-3] offers secure and efficient solutions for the new communication technologies.
+It requires fewer bits than the RSA for a similar amount of security.
+For example, 1024-bit RSA seems to be equivalent to 139-bit ECC, since it requires approximately the same amount of computational power to break [4].
 While the ECC provides shorter key sizes, the time and code size requirements may still be excessive.
-Thus, efficient and optimized implementations are required for the restricted platforms particularly found in wireless communication.
+Thus, efficient and optimised implementations are required for the restricted platforms found in wireless communication.

-Certicom's SigGen smartcard [5] is an example ECC software implementation on a restricted platform.
+Certicom's SigGen smartcard [5] is a good example of an ECC software implementation on a restricted platform.
 It is a prototype smartcard with an 8-bit microprocessor that generates digital signatures using a conventional core from Motorola (68SC28).
-Developed in cooperation with Schlumberger, SigGen combines the Multiflex card technology with the Certicom Elliptic Curve Engine based on the field $GF(2^k)$, and provides fast public-key operations.
+Developed in cooperation with Schlumberger, Siggen combines the Multifiex card technology with the Certicom Elliptic Curve Engine based on the field $GF(2^k)$, and provides fast public-key operations.
 This card demonstrates that effective digital signature applications can be implemented on standard processors.
-The digital signatures are generated in less than 600 ms while using only 90 bytes of RAM.
+The digital signatures are generated in less than 600ms while using only 90 bytes of RAM.
 It has been implemented in less than 4K code.
 SigGen is ideally suited for applications requiring end-user identification and strong authentication.